 f) that additional services are also allocated in some countries under No. 5.330 (fixed and mobile services) and No. 5.331 (radionavigation service) within the frequency band 1 215-1 300 MHz;

-d) that the frequency band 1 240-1 300 MHz is also allocated worldwide to the Earth Exploration-Satellite Service (active), Radiolocation Service (RR No. 5.329 applies) and the Space Research Service on a primary basis;

-e) that additional services are allocated in some countries by footnotes RR No. 5.330 (fixed and mobile) and RR No. 5.331 (radionavigation) in the frequency band 1 240-1 300 MHz;

 g) that the amateur and amateur-satellite services continually develop their use of the frequency band 1 240-1 300 MHz in accordance with No. 1.56 and 1.57;

-h) that the maximum power of amateur stations is fixed by the administrations concerned as stipulated in No. 25.7,
+h) that the maximum power of amateur stations is fixed by the administrations concerned as stipulated in No. 25.7;

-[{20220601 ed: Find somewhere else for this text here so that it is not lost, we need to be careful about making sure the text reflects the sentiment and is possible to do because it’s different in various countries}
+20221123 Ed: this (i) text requires clarification and participants are encouraged to provide new input.

+[i) that Administrations licensing the stations of the amateur and amateur-satellite services for domestic use and assigning relevant frequencies, are responsible for the compliance of those applications with the relevant provisions of the RR, especially the protection of primary services in neighbouring countries,]

 recommends

-[that Administrations wishing to protect RNSS services across their territory]

-[Due to the known interference cases and the immediate roll-out of dedicated mass-market RNSS receivers in the band 1 240-1 300 MHz, Administrations should also consider retro-active changes to the assignments of domestic broadband ATV stations, already in operation. ]]

-1 that for Administrations wishing to protect RNSS services across their territory and facilitate compatibility with RNSS (space-to-Earth), technical and operational measures as described in Annexes 1 to 3 should be considered and could be implemented in the frequency band 1 240-1 300 MHz by the amateur and amateur satellite services.

-or

-to facilitate compatibility with RNSS (space-to-Earth), technical and operational measures as described in Annexes 1 to 3 should be considered and could be implemented in the frequency band 1 240-1 300 MHz by the amateur and amateur satellite services.1 that in order to facilitate coexistence between the services, administrations wishing to authorize the amateur and amateur-satellites services and RNSS across their territory in the frequency band 1 240-1 300 MHz, should use the technical and operational measures described in [the annexes][Annex 1] as guidance.
+1 that in order to facilitate coexistence between the services, administrations wishing to authorize the amateur and amateur-satellites services and RNSS across their territory in the frequency band 1 240-1 300 MHz, should use the technical and operational measures described in Annex 1 as guidance.

+20221123 Ed: The meeting decided that a single annex was appropriate, and that the three existing annexes would be kept for now so that checks could be made to ensure that all points had been transferred to the new single annex.
+The old annexes are for reference only and will not be considered for meetings past the next WP 5A session.

 Annex 1